Add To Your WishlistBiology Hybrid Zoom (Grades 8-12)

 Muscle Lab: dried spaghetti, two pieces of bread, jelly

-Common kitchen supplies for labs: vinegar, pepper, salt, sugar, corn starch, kitchen, wax paper
+Common kitchen supplies for labs: vinegar, pepper, salt, sugar, corn starch, kitchen, wax paper, foil

 Edible Skin Layer Lab: red jello, water, mini marshmallows, fruit rollup, twizzlers or licorice whips